geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/onboarding.md

 ## Assignment of rights

 Before you can contribute code to this project, you will need to sign a document that assigns the ownership of the code you contribute to Geo Garden Club, LLC.
 Please contact Philip or Jenna for details on how to do this.

+## Developer workflow

+We use a basic process for development:

+* Tasks are specified in a GitHub project board.
+The project board for GGC is available at: <https://github.com/orgs/geogardenclub/projects/1/views/1>

+* Code is developed using a branch-and-merge model.
+Please name the branch "issue-XXX", where XXX is the issue number associated with the task associated with your coding.

+* If you are making a trivial fix, feel free to commit directly to the main branch.

+* We run a CI task to ensure that all code committed to the main branch passes `dart analyze` without triggering warnings or errors.